 Welcome to another Air Fryer Bro article.
-Today we are looking at quite a hot topic among air fryer buyers these days, finding a good air fryer that doesn’t use Teflon.
+Today we are looking at quite a hot topic among air fryer buyers in 2022, finding a good air fryer that doesn’t use Teflon.
 There are a growing number of people that are trying to avoid Teflon at all costs, so hopefully today we can help those people get into the air fryer market!
-It won’t be easy as Teflon (or something similar) are quite widely used, but hey, the Air Fryer Bro is up for a challenge!!
+It won’t be easy as Teflon (or something similar) is quite widely used, but hey, the Air Fryer Bro is up for a challenge!!
 Teflon free air fryers!!
 Let’s do it!!

 What is Teflon?